-7.1 Use of University facilities may not disturb or disrupt the continuity of the educational process and must be otherwise consistent with the educational mission of the University and should typically be scheduled between the hours of 7 a.m. and 10 p.m., unless authorized by Conferencing Services.
+7.1 Use of University facilities may not materially and substantially disturb or disrupt the continuity of the educational process and must be otherwise consistent with the educational mission of the University and should typically be scheduled between the hours of 8 a.m. and 10 p.m., unless authorized by the Office of Events Management.

 7.2 Unless otherwise permitted (e.g. fundraising for Student organizations, University-related vendor/licensing arrangements), University facilities or properties may not be used for personal profit or gain.
 Advertising encouraging Students at the University to purchase reports and/or research material done by others requiring the reader to send money to obtain further information on the product is not acceptable.